Optimization with delay-induced bifurcations: Demonstration of principle

 The first homoclinic bifurcation occurs when the limit cycle A5 (green line in (a)), born at $\tau 0.35409$ around $x_5^{\textrm{min}}$, is the first to collide with the nearest saddle S4 at $\tau 0.635$ to form a homoclinic loop.
 As seen from Fig.~\ref{fig_5_well_low5_broad5_bd}(b), this collision occurs before the saddle quantity $\sigma$ turns positive, so the homoclinic loop is ``safe".
 After attractor A5 vanishes, the phase trajectory (blue line in (a)) goes to the neighbouring attractor A4, which is the stable fixed point $x_4^{\textrm{min}}$.

 The second non-local bifurcation is associated with a sudden disappearance of a chaotic attractor A3 around $x_3^{\textrm{min}}$ (green line in Fig.~\ref{fig_5_well_low5_broad5_pp}(b)).
 No collision with any saddle-focus is observed here.
-Moreover, from Fig.~\ref{fig_5_well_low5_broad5_bd}(b) one can see that no saddle cycles were born from the nearby saddle-foci S2 and S3 before this bifurcation, so there could be no collision with a saddle cycle either.
+Moreover, from Fig.~\ref{fig_5_well_low5_broad5_bd}(b) one can see that no saddle cycles were born from the nearby saddle-foci S2 and S3 before this global bifurcation, since both S2 and S3 are below the first AH bifurcation at $\tau 1.057$.
+Thus, there could be no collision with a saddle cycle either.
 We can only hypothesize that some heteroclinic connection might be involved, in which a manifold of one saddle object connects to another saddle object, but we cannot verify this here.
-In any case, the second localised attractor disappears as a result of a non-local bifurcation at $\tau 1.0565$, and the phase trajectory (blue line in (b)) goes to the stable fixed point A4.
+In any case, the second localized attractor disappears as a result of a non-local bifurcation at $\tau 1.0565$, and the phase trajectory (blue line in (b)) goes to the stable fixed point A4.
 Note, that although $x_3^{\textrm{min}}$ underwent AH bifurcation before $x_5^{\textrm{min}}$ (see Table I), the attractor A3 vanishes only after A5 because its potential well is wider.

 The third non-local bifurcation occurs at $\tau 1.823$ to the limit cycle A1 (green line in (c)) born from $x_1^{\textrm{min}}$ at $\tau 1.0673$.
 This bifurcation is of the simplest type since the saddle quantity is negative.
 After the bifurcation, the phase trajectory converges to the closest attractor A2, which is a limit cycle (blue line in (c)).